 First published in The Northeastern Anarchist #11 in Spring 2006, “Especifismo: The Anarchist Praxis of Building Popular Movements and Revolutionary Organization” broke new ground as the first English introductory article on the concept of Especifismo.
 While being short and limited in scope, it has since become a standard introductory text which has been translated into multiple languages and is now used by Latin American political organizations.
-The piece was based on early translations and exchanges by Brazilian-American anarchist Pedro Ribeiro but since it’s publication new documents have been translation that have further deepened and enriched the understanding of Especifismo such as the Federación Anarquista Uruguaya’s 1972 theoretical piece “Huerta Grande” and the multi-chapter booklet “Social Anarchism and Organization” by the Federação Anarquista do Rio de Janeiro (FARJ).
+The piece was based on early translations and exchanges by Brazilian-American anarchist Pedro Ribeiro but since it’s publication new translations have further deepened and enriched the understanding of Especifismo.
+These include the Federación Anarquista Uruguaya’s 1972 theoretical piece “Huerta Grande” and the multi-chapter booklet “Social Anarchism and Organization” by the Federação Anarquista do Rio de Janeiro (FARJ).

 By Adam Weaver